-From the moment he discovered that the cadmium II had achieved critical mass, Holly had less than fifteen nanoseconds to act.
+From the moment he discovered that the cadmium II had achieved critical mass.
+Holly had less than fifteen nanoseconds to act.
 He sealed off as much of the ship as possible - the whole cargo area, and the ship's supply bay.

-Simultaneously, he set the drive computer to accelerate far beyond the dull green-blue disc ofNeptune in the distance, and out into the abyss of unknown space.
-Then he read the Bible, the Koran, and other major religious works: he covered Islam, Zoroastrianism, Mazdaism, Zarathustrianism, Dharma, Brahmanism, Hinduism, Vedanta, Jainism, Buddhism, Hinayana, Mahayana, Sikhism, Shintoism, Taoism and Confucianism.
-Then he read all of Marx, Engels, Freud, jung and Einstein.
-And, to kill the remaining few nanoseconds, he skipped briefly through Joe Klumpp's Zero Gee Football - It's a Funny Old game.
+Simultaneously, he set the drive computer to accelerate far beyond the dull green-blue disc of Neptune in the distance, and out into the abyss of unknown space.
+Then he read the Bible, the Koran, and other major religious works: he covered Islam, Zoroastrianism, Mazdaism, Zarathustrianism, Dharma, Brahmanism, Hinduism, Vedanta, Jainism, Buddhism, Hinayana, Mahayana, Sikhism, Shintoism, Taoism and Confusianism.
+Then he read all of Marx, Engels, Freud, Jung and Einstein.
+And, to kill the remaining few nanoseconds, he skipped briefly through Kevin Keegan's Football - It's a Funny Old Game.

-At the end of this, Holly came to two conclusions.
-First, given the whole sphere of human knowledge, it was still impossible to determine the existence or not Of of human knowledge, it was still impossible to determine the existence or not Of God.
-And second, Joe Klumpp should have stuck to having his hair permed.
+At the end of this.
+Holly came to two conclusions.
+First, given the whole sphere of human knowledge, it was still impossible to determine the existence or not of Cod.
+And second, Kevin Keegan should have stuck to having his hair permed.